BlueTeamBlake/BlueTeamBlake/README.md

-## 🛠️ Featured Projects (Some labs in repositories)
+## 🛠️ Projects (Some labs in repositories)

-- **Wazuh MDR** – Tracking exploitation attempts and endpoint logs in a Wazuh-managed detection and response setup
+- **Wazuh MDR** – Tracking exploitation attempts and endpoint logs in a Wazuh-managed detection in my home lab
 - **SOC Simulators** – Simulating phishing/malware events and practicing incident response/escalation workflows
 - **Ghidra Malware Analysis Lab** – Static reverse engineering using Ghidra for malware behavior profiling
 - **Packet Capture Analysis** - SNORT Packet capture while running an exploit to create new rules, block, and remove threats
 - **Red Teaming** - Infiltrate different systems crafting different exploits and creating payloads to gain access, escalate privlidges, and extract information through CTF's and King of the Hill.

-  ## 🎯 Goals for 2025 and beyond?
-  - Full fledged analysis, DFIR, Malware, and Threat Hunting

 ## 📫 Let’s Connect and follow me on my learning paths